 It would not be until 1954 when England faced West Germany again.
 West Germany were the reigning World Cup champions but still could not defeat England.
 England won in 1954 (at Wembley Stadium) and in 1956 (at Berlin's Olympiastadion).
-Terry Paine continued England's unbeaten run; his only goal in a 1965 match handed West Germany its first loss ever at Frankenstadion in Nürnberg.
+Terry Paine continued England's unbeaten run; his only goal in a 1965 match at Nürnberg handed West Germany its first loss ever at Frankenstadion.

 However, in the 89th minute, Lothar Emmerich took a free kick that found Karl-Heinz Schnellinger.
 The ball deflected Schnellinger and eventually found Wolfgang Weber.
-Weber then scored right before regulation ended, but the debate as to where the shot deflected off Schnellinger was controversial.
-England's goalkeeper Gordon Banks claimed Schnellinger handled the ball, but the goal stood as replays indicated the ball struck Schnelliger from behind.
+Weber then scored right before regulation ended, but the debate about where the shot deflected Schnellinger was controversial.
+England's goalkeeper Gordon Banks claimed Schnellinger handled the ball, but the goal stood as replays indicated the ball struck Schnellinger from behind.

-West Germany pressed for the equalizing goal, but could not do so.
+West Germany pressed for the equalizing goal but could not do so.
 Instead, Moore found Hurst wide open with a sea of spectators out onto the field.
 Hurst had his hat trick, and England won 4-2 to win its first World Cup, and the game became a turning point in this rivalry that has been evident to this date.
-The victory for England also featured one of the nation's more popular chants: Two World Wars and One World Cup.
+England's victory also featured one of the nation's more popular chants: Two World Wars and One World Cup.

 The Seminal Moment of the 1990 World Cup

-England became World Cup champions, but it would not be long before West Germany finally closed the gap.
-It happened in 1968 at Hannover's Niedersachsenstadion, when West Germany, thanks to a Franz Beckenbauer goal, defeated England 1-0.
+England became World Cup champions, but West Germany finally closed the gap.
+In 1968 at Hannover's Niedersachsenstadion, when West Germany, thanks to a Franz Beckenbauer goal, defeated England 1-0.
 As The Observer's Hugh McIlvanney stated, the match "though short of his own highest standards, was one of the few satisfying features of a shabby, uninspired match...They have beaten England, and that is enough."

 Winning did not stop there.
 At the 1970 World Cup, a rematch came in the quarterfinals at Estadio Nou Camp in Leon, Mexico.
 England had gone up 2-0 with goals from Alan Mullery and Peters.
 Beckenbauer scored for West Germany in the 69th minute before Uwe Seeler, the first player to score at least two goals at four consecutive World Cups, tied the match in the 82nd minute.

 The match went into extra time, where a new World Cup star emerged.
 Known as "Der Bomber," Gerd Müller scored the only goal in extra time.
 Hurst failed to replicate his magic from 1966 as West Germany won 3-2.
 Two years later, Hurst played his final match for England on Apr.
 29, 1972.
-This game happened to be a Euro 1972 playoff quarterfinal, with West Germany winning 3-1 in what one writer described as a nation on a mission, because "they came to Wembley and comprehensively outclassed England."
+This game happened to be a Euro 1972 playoff quarterfinal.
+West Germany won 3-1 in what one writer described as a nation on a mission because "they came to Wembley and comprehensively outclassed England."
 A scoreless draw in Berlin's Olympiastadion sufficed for West Germany, and the results became stepping stones for West Germany winning both Euro 1972 and the 1974 World Cup.

-Then came July 4, 1990: the World Cup semifinal between these two nations also marked the final meeting in the rivalry before German reunification.
-West Germany, having impressed en route to this match, broke the scoreless deadlock after an hour courtesy of Andreas Brehme.
-England, having survived five close calls, responded thanks to Gary Lineker, the scorer of two penalties to knock out Cameroon m20 minutes later.
+Then came July 4, 1990: the World Cup semifinal, which also marked the final meeting before German reunification.
+West Germany broke the scoreless deadlock after an hour courtesy of Andreas Brehme.
+England responded thanks to Gary Lineker, the scorer of two penalties, to knock out Cameroon 20 minutes later.
 As the match progressed, one of the World Cup's most notable scenes unfolded.
 Paul Gascoigne cried after receiving a yellow card that ruled him ineligible for the World Cup final had England advanced.

-David Platt thought he scored another goal, only for his goal to not count due to disallowed because of offsides.
+David Platt thought he scored another goal, only for it to not count due to disallowed because of offsides.
 West Germany's Jürgen Klinsmann missed two chances to give West Germany the victory.
-Penalty kicks decided this match As both teams combined to succeed on its first seven attempts, Bodo Illgner saved Stuart Pearce's effort.
-Olaf Thon converted his try for West Germany before Chris Waddle miss for England sent West Germany to the final and an eventual World Cup.
+Penalty kicks decided this match.
+As both teams combined to succeed in their first seven attempts, Bodo Illgner saved Stuart Pearce's effort.
+Olaf Thon converted his try for West Germany before Chris Waddle's miss for England sent West Germany to the final and an eventual World Cup.